RamezCh/Github-training/Git Branching and Merging.md

 - only when final code is ready, release branch is created
 - when everything okay, we merge it with master branch

+## Hotfix Branch
+Used to add a critical fix to the production codebase.
+Used if issues happen in production environment and want to avoid the full cycle of development.
+Hotfix branch is merged with master and back merged with development branch.
+It starts with 'hotfix-' prefix.

+## Develop/Integration Branch
+Used for development.
+All feature branches will be merged to the integration/develop branch.
+It should always be stable and can be direcly merged with master.